codeforamerica/ohana-web-search/README.md

     bundle

 ### Set up the environment variables
 Inside the `config` folder, you will find a file named `application.example.yml`.
-Rename it to `application.yml` and double check that it has been added to your `.gitignore` file (it should be by default).
+Rename it to `application.yml` and double check that it is in your `.gitignore` file (it should be by default).

-By default, the app is configured to point to the demo API at `http://ohanapi.herokuapp.com/api`.
+By default, the app is configured to point to the demo API at `http://ohana-api-demo.herokuapp.com/api`.
 To point to your own instance of Ohana API, change the value of `OHANA_API_ENDPOINT` in your `application.yml`.

+Note that if you had previously installed this repo locally, you will need to update your `application.yml` to point to the new demo API, or any v2.0.0 Ohana API.

 ### Run the app
 Start the app locally on port 4000 using Unicorn: